aditya-jagdev/Extracting-the-Grand-Total-amount-from-a-receipt/README.md

 ### Problem Statement
 * Using OCR to automate extracting of total amounts for receipts.
 * This would help in book-keeping and save man hours in manually verifying and noting the receipt values.
 * This leaves no room for human error.
-The only constraint here is that pictures need to be of a higher resolution.
+BUt here are some limitations the current solution has.
+* The pictures need to be high resolution, such that the smallest white line separating text should be atleast 4px wide.
+* Some fonts work better than others.

 ## Current Pitfalls and future scope
 * The Tesseract OCR API fails to distinguish between 6 and &.
 This leads to many entries such as '$1.00' to be misinterpreted as '61.00'.